-JPMorgan Chase Announces Brian Lamb as Global Head of Diversity & Inclusion
+JPMorgan Chase Announces Brian Lamb as Global Head of Diversity, Equity & Inclusion

 New role builds on existing efforts to promote fairness and equity for all employees, customers and communities where we work